SamaanAnalyst/Credit_Risk_Analysis/README.md

         - The accuracy score of the logistic regression model used to predict the risk of credit card loan applications based on the Cluster Centroids Undersampling technique was only 55%.
         - While precision in predicting the majority group of low-risk applications was still at 100%, other metrics like the recall rate were compromised by undersampling.
         - The sensitivity for detecting high-risk applications was close to the previous Random oversampling model with 69%, but the F1 score remained very low.
-        - The classification report for Cluster Centroids Undersampling was as follows:
+        - The classification report for Cluster Centroids Undersampling was as follows: <br>

         ![Results of Logistic Regression on Undersampled Loans Data Using Cluster Centroids Algorithm.](./Images/ClusterCentroids_report.png) <br>